 The Cubs returned to the World Series the next two seasons, helped by Kling's strong arm.
 In the 1907 Series, Kling threw out 7 of 14 Detroit Tigers who were trying to steal bases as the Cubs won their first of two straight championships.

 Prior to the 1909 season, Kling won the world billiards championship and left baseball to play professionally.
-However, after failing to defend his crown, he returned to the Cubs in 1910, once again leading the team to the World Series.
+He owned a billiards parlor in Cincinnati, OH and also had received feelers to become manager of the Cincinnati Reds, but the Cubs refused his request to be traded to the Reds, so he sat out the season instead.
+However, after failing to defend his billiards crown, he returned to the Cubs in 1910, once again leading the team to the World Series.

 Kling was traded to the Boston Braves in 1911 and managed the team to a last-place finish, while hitting .317, in 1912.
 He was traded to the Cincinnati Reds in 1913 and spent his last big league season there under his former teammate, skipper Joe Tinker.